cu-mkp/m-k-manuscript-data/_texts/p-097r_tl.md

 ## <span class="m">Gilding</span>

-One prepares the hilts very well with a soft, <span class="sup">indeed</span> very soft <span class="m">file</span> until there is no blackness left on the hilts, then heat them, and pass them as has already been said.
-But to <span class="m">gild</span> and <span class="m">gild</span> with <span class="m">silver</span>, they must not be passed <span class="sup">change their color</span> too much, except maybe leaning towards a blue.
-Then while the hilts are hot, one ties them to a wood block and with some tweezers you apply the gold and fasten it with the <span class="m">sanguine</span> and the <span class="m">sanguine</span> is very neat and has been rubbed with <span class="m">putty</span>.
-And when the hilts become cold, reheat them, then apply <span class="m">gold</span> as said above.
-And you must start with giving the hilt two layers, until it is well—covered.
-And then reheat it as you did at beginning, and give it its third layer of <span class="m">gold</span>.
-Then burnish it with a <span class="m">sanguine</span>, very strongly and with good strength.
-But note that if you want to burnish well, your hilt must remain warm.
-And to know this, you bring it close to your nose and smell it.
-And because you cannot touch it with your fingers, take it out of the warm ashes with a small <span class="m">iron</span> stick, which has been purposely made to fit into the eye of the hilt.
+One prepares the guards thoroughly with a soft, very <span class="tl">soft file</span> such that there is nothing black left on any of the guards, and next heat them, & pass them as said.
+But to <span class="m">gild</span> & <span class="m">gild</span> with <span class="m">silver</span>, they ought not to pass, except maybe a little towards blue.
+Then while the guards are hot, one attaches them to a wood block & with some tweezers one layers the gold & one makes it sit with <span class="m">bloodstone</span>,which is quite clean & rubbed with <span class="m">pottée</span>.
+And as soon as the guards are cold, one reheats them, then one layers the <span class="m">gold</span> as above.
+And first one gives <span class="del">de</span> two layers, until the entire guard is well—adorned.
+And next one reheats as at the beginning, & one gives the third covering of <span class="m">gold</span>.
+Then one burnishes very thoroughly and with great force with a large <span class="m">bloodstone</span>. <span class="del">And</span> But note that <span class="add">to</span> burnish well, the guard always needs to be warm.
+And to know this, one smells it & brings it close to the nose.
+For one ought not to touch with the fingers, but one <span class="del">grasps </span> picks it up from on top of the warm ashes with a small <span class="m">iron</span> rod, which has been purposely made to fit into the eye of the hilt.
 And when you have finished burnishing it well, rub it well with a piece of white <span class="m">linen</span>, and make sure your <span class="m">gold</span> is thicker and stronger than the ones <span class="pro">painters</span> use.
 A quarter of a pound is worth fifty or lx s<span class="exp">ols</span>.